CX-Box/cxbox-doc/docs/widget/type/formpopup/formpopup.md

 # FormPopup

-`FormPopup` widget is a component for confirmation text.
+`FormPopup`  a component for additional field checks in popup and the ability to add information inside the popup.

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3400){:target="_blank"} ·